k-nuth/c-api/README.md

 ```

 Destroy the Executor object created earlier.
-This is the _C Programming Language_, there is no automatic administration of resources here, you have to do it manually.
+This is the _C Programming Language_, there is no automatic handling of resources here, you have to do it manually.

 ### Build and run:

+_Note: Here we are building the code using the GNU Compiler Collection (GCC) on Linux._
+_      You can use other compilers and operating systems as well._
+_      If you have any questions, you can [contact us here](https://gitter.im/bitprim/contact)._

 To build and run the code example, first you have to create a tool file called `conanfile.txt` in orded to manage the dependencies of the code: